Lineage Group works exclusively with business families, founders and family offices.

 To bring structure to this new era, Lineage drafted key documents, including a Family Constitution and an Investment Policy Statement.
 They also redesigned the family's meetings, creating distinct spaces for advisory discussions and family-focused conversations.

-The Taylor family have moved from adjusting to life after business, to shaping a future with clarity, collaboration, and confidence.
+The family have moved from adjusting to life after business, to shaping a future with clarity, collaboration, and confidence.

 -